Digging Up Ed Gein: Our Expedition into the Dark History of Plainfield, WI

 Our first stop is always the hardware store.
 After all these years, it’s still a hardware store.
 It was Clark’s True Value the last couple of trips, but it recently changed hands and is now Plainfield Hardware Hank.
 A sign on the sidewalk was advertising an antifreeze sale.
 Seriously.

 Antifreeze sale at the Plainfield hardware store.

 After exploring the crumbling Woodman Opera House nearby, I had just started shooting some video when a woman came out of the store and began walking toward us.
-It is no secret that Plainfield residents prefer not to talk about the tragic events in their town’s past.
-Ed Gein babysat them as children, brought over offerings of venison despite the fact that he never hunted deer, desecrated their friends and family.
+It is no secret that Plainfield residents prefer not to talk about the tragic events of their town’s past.
+Ed Gein babysat them as children, brought over offerings of venison despite the fact that he never hunted deer, desecrated the remains of their friends and family.

 It’s a touchy subject to be sure.
 And to add insult to injury, news reporters, film crews, journalists and people like myself have been descending upon their small town in droves ever since the body of hardware store owner Bernice Worden was found gutted and hanging upside down inside Gein’s personal house of horrors in 1957.

 The back of the historic Woodman Opera House in Plainfield, built in 1902.

 My goal is only ever to document, though trespassing, theft and destruction of property are without a doubt quite common.
 Ed’s headstone is now permanently kept in storage after years of graffiti, not to mention that it was stolen in 2000 and recovered in Seattle.
 A corner of Ed’s mother Augusta’s headstone is missing, chipped away piece by piece over the years.

 So naturally, I got a bit nervous when this woman from the hardware store approached us.